dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 I don't know how, I don't know how badly,

 where on my body it will occur, but it's gonna happen

 because it was the jungle.

-- So in the jungle, what's the process like?

-Like what do you have to do to map it?

-- Well, it was tricky too

-because it was also a national forest.

-So the forestry department didn't want us

-to cut down anything more than we had to.

-So we basically just cut tunnels through the foliage

-and I would, we'd map everything twice.

-The first thing we'd do is I'd go in, find a building,

-# Chapter 21

-because it was the jungle.